sarsamurmu/reboost/README.md

 ## Features
 - No bundling.
 So the server start time is fast.
 - Transforms only the required/changed files.
-- Advanced filesystem cache.
+- Uses advanced filesystem cache + memory cache.
 It will stay fast even after restarting.
 - Source maps support for better developer experience.
 - Supports CommonJS modules.
 - Support for Plugins.
 - Import resolving.
 - Hot Module Replacement.
-- Out of the box support for CSS Modules, JSX, PostCSS, and TypeScript.
+- Out of the box support for JSON, CSS Modules, JSX, PostCSS, and TypeScript.
 - Preprocessor support.
 - Works with [Electron](https://www.electronjs.org/).